When you’re writing in the zone, you feel confident and creative, ready for prime time, readers, agents, and publishers, right?

 Writing is a solitary business for the most part, with hours spent alone, day after day.
 You zip forward, then maybe you stall, so you start over, you revise, revise again… It’s not easy.
 It can take years to write a book you’re proud of.

 Feelings of isolation and self-doubt are occasionally part of the bargain for any author.
 They can be intrusive and debilitating, sapping your creative energy.
 That’s why it’s so important to have people in your orbit who provide unconditional personal support when you need it.
 It’s essential – like food and water.
+The other potential essential is that you are mindful of yourself, your behavior, and your mood.
+There would be no use burning yourself out, using all of your mental energy to then try to connect with others and leave yourself even more drained at the end.
+By practicing meditation or yoga by aiming for something like this eryt certification, you could find that one of your biggest aids is the ability to remain mentally resilient in order to calm and focus yourself during stressful periods.

 The solution: stay connected